Research & Best Practices

 • More educated maintenance: In smart factories, predictive maintenance is the norm, rather than preventive maintenance.
 With predictive maintenance, impending maintenance needs are identified and addressed well before they become production issues.
 Over time, this technology allows for maintenance to become a much more valuable and efficient process.

 • More uptime: Better maintenance means fewer unscheduled downtime events, and allows for more targeted, productive downtime when it is necessary.
-With more uptime for your equipment, you increase the return on both your equipment and your smart technology investments through higher production yields.
+With more uptime for your equipment, you increase the return on both your equipment and your smart factory technology investments through higher production yields.

 • Increased production efficiency: Smart factories enable real-time monitoring and adjustments at the finest levels, ensuring that quality is more consistent thanks to equipment that now operates at peak performance more often.